I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 In the United States, grittier styles emerged from the pens of Dashiel Hammett, Raymond Chandler, and others.
 Arriving almost at the end of the First World War, the American population had not been exposed to four years of carnage and loss.

-For the British, the heyday of the cozy murder mystery lasted until the Second World War, although fans by the million still read them.
+For the British, the heyday of the cozy murder mystery lasted until the Second World War, although fans by the millions still read them.
 Their continued popularity is attested to by frequent adaptations for film and television.

 - Dorothy L. Sayers was President of the Detection Club from 1949 until 1957.
 She was followed by Agatha Christie who held the post until her death in 1976.